mx41-m/ZenCell/README.md

 ## Environment Installation
 ### Model
-Both pretraining and fine-tuning use the same environment, and we provide a Conda-based installation to set it up.
+Pretraining, fine-tuning, and the annotation tool share the same environment.
+We provide a Conda-based installation guide for setting it up in [ANNOTOOL.md](doc/ANNOTOOL.md).

 ### Annotation Tool
 We provide our annotation tool as a Napari plugin to improve usability.